-Winsome is a mother, wife and is proud to have served in the United States Marines.
-She was also a hard-charging Vice President of the Virginia State Board of Education and received presidential appointments to the US Census Bureau (where she co-chaired the African American Committee) and the Advisory Committee on Women Veterans to the Secretary of Veterans Affairs.
+In addition to her various appointments, she has served as the Vice President of the Virginia State Board of Education; and as a presidential appointee to the US Census Bureau, as co-chair of the African American Committee; and the Advisory Committee on Women Veterans to the Secretary of Veterans Affairs.

 Winsome was first elected in 2002 to a majority Black House of Delegates district, a first for a Republican in Virginia since 1865.

 She is the first female Lieutenant Governor of the Commonwealth of Virginia, and the first Black female elected to statewide office.
 As Lieutenant Governor, Winsome Earle-Sears presides over the Senate when they are in session.